BeneStrahm/pyLEK/README.md

 Now you don't have to add the full path for import statements. https://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows-so-it-finds-my-modules-packages

-2. import modules, z.B: from helper import pyExtras
+2. import modules, z.B: from pyLEK.helpers import pyExtras

 # IV. .gitignore / Custom scripts